retirement living mississauga

 Share

 As adult children, we often forget that our parents are people too.
 They have their struggles, limitation and challenges – especially as they age.
-It’s hard to imagine – let alone watch them – experience a loss of independence or become more vulnerable.
-As a family, we try to do all we can to support aging parents as a way to fend off a major lifestyle change, like a move into a retirement community or some other form of care.
-But, truly, in these types of situations, transitioning to a supportive senior living environment can rekindle an aging parent’s independence by providing them access to the supports, care and social opportunities they need to lead a fulfilling life.
+It’s hard to imagine – let alone watch them – experiencing a loss of independence or becoming more vulnerable.
+As a family, we try to do all we can to support aging parents to fend off a significant lifestyle change, like a move into a retirement community or some other form of care.
+But, indeed, in these types of situations, transitioning to a supportive senior living environment can rekindle an aging parent’s independence by providing them access to the support, care and social opportunities they need to lead a fulfilling life.

-As for when to know if it’s time for a lifestyle change, the saying that, “Age is only a number,” applies.
-There isn’t a life phase or milestone that should be the driving factor.
+As for when to know if it’s time for a lifestyle change, the saying “Age is only a number” applies.
+A life phase or milestone should not be the driving factor.
 Instead, it’s all about function and autonomy

-If your parents are having a hard time maintaining their home or they worry about safety risks, such as stairs or an inaccessible bathroom, a move into a senior community might be the peace of mind that they (and you) need.
-There are emotional drivers too, like craving more social interaction or struggling with feelings of isolation that can arise when seniors live alone.
+If your parents have difficulty maintaining their home or worry about safety risks, such as stairs or an inaccessible bathroom, moving into a senior community might be the peace of mind they (and you) need.
+There are emotional drivers, too, like craving more social interaction or struggling with feelings of isolation that can arise when seniors live alone.

 • Can your parents manage their daily needs, like attending appointments, getting prescriptions, buying groceries or making nutritious meals?